ska-sa/radio-astronomy-for-beginners/README.md

 Introductory material illustrating how interferometry works, as well as how images are generated from interferometry data.

+# FFTconcepts
+Fundamentally radio astronomy relies on the Fourier Transform's ability to extract individual frequency components from measured complex wave functions.
+For the moment, let's get a conceptual understanding of how a wave can be approximated by the sum of frequencies components.
+As well as, extracting such components from signals using the Fourier transform.

 # More advanced topics
 ## Work books
 Some example workbooks from other telescopes